Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Introduction

 \section{Introduction}

-Dynamical modelling of time series data is an essential part of modern econometrics \citep{McNeilFreyEmbrechts2010}.
-A popular model is the state-space model (SSM) used extensively in both macroeconomics and financial economics to capture e.g.\ the volatility of log-returns using stochastic volatility (SV) models.
-Recently, it has been proposed by \cite{StoyanovRachevaRachevFabozzi2010} and others to model the jumps frequently observed in log-returns using an $\alpha$-stable distribution \citep{Nolan2003}, which allows heavy-tailed and possibly skewed log-returns.
+Dynamical modelling of time series data is an essential part of many scientific fields including statistics \citep{DurbinKoopman2012}, econometrics \citep{McNeilFreyEmbrechts2010} and engineering \citep{Ljung1999}.
+A popular dynamical model is the state-space model (\textsc{ssm}) which can be expressed by

-However, inference in models with $\alpha$-stable distributions is challenging and often takes significantly longer time to carry out even on modern computers.
-This is a hindrance to wide-spread adoption of such models in applied work.
-One such example application is Value-at-Risk (VaR) modelling for a portfolio of assets, where the volatility of each asset is captured using a SV model with $\alpha$-stable log-returns.
-Another example is multi-fractal learning models \citep{CalvetCzellar2015} to model asset prices.